-Eolis' experience in vetting lawyers and law firms spans five decades of reviewing credentials, expertise, experience, compensation of lawyers and law firms and client satisfaction in the relationship.
-We do two types of vetting; references authorized by the subject and overview "public inquiry reequests" by a client.
+EOLIS's experience in vetting lawyers and law firms spans five decades--reviewing credentials, expertise, experience, compensation of lawyers and law firms and client satisfaction.
+We do two types of vetting; references authorized by the subject and "due diligence requests" by a law firm hiring committees, General Counsels C-Suites and notably, in connection with corporate board seats and senior level government appointments.

-Reference reports are based on conditins agreed between employer and subject and are performed in compliance with applicabe laws including provisions of the Fair Credit Reporting Act which require that the subject be provided a copy.
-Public Inquiry Reports include discussion with the client of suitably documented interviews, and from a review of material in our proprietary data base.
+Reference reports are based on pre-set parameters mutually agreed between employer and subject and are performed in compliance with applicable laws and regulations, including provisions of the Fair Credit Reporting Act.
+Due Diligence Reports include material obtained from Print, broadcast and digital sources, interviews, and a review of relevant material in our proprietary data base.

 Validation is Key